Dhole/rust-slides/10/content.md

 - Rust's standard library contains a threading library, `std::thread`.
     - Other threading models have been added and removed over time.
-    - The Rust "runtime" was been removed.
+    - The Rust "runtime" was removed.
 - Each thread in Rust has its own stack and local state.
 - In Rust, you define the behavior of a thread with a closure: